 NOTE 1: If CAG ID associated with MBSR and CAG ID associated with private network, both are broadcasted how to apply access control will be determined during normative phase.

 - Extra information (e.g. time duration and location information) may be deployed together with the CAG Identifier for MBSR that UE can access.
 The enhanced Allowed CAG list will be provided to UE and AMF for enforcement to make sure UE not accessing the MBSR cell outside of the time duration or geographic area, e.g. if the time when a certain CAG is allowed for a UE is up or UE is out of the geographic area, the CAG for the UE is revoked from the network as per TS 23.501 [2].
-In normative phase it will be also considered whether a more energy efficient approach based on time and location based information can be pursued.Editor’s note: The geographic area control needs to be further synched with MBSR broadcasted TA in other KIs.
+In normative phase it will be also considered whether a more energy efficient approach based on time and location based information can be pursued.

+- Extra information may also provide with allowed CAG ID list by AMF to the NG-RAN to allow access control for transition from RRC Inactive to RRC Connected state.

+NOTE 2: Whether this Extra information can be included in the N2 paging message together with Allowed CAG list for NG-RAN to determine the cells where paging will be performed (as described in subclause 4.2.3.3 of TS 23.502) will be decided in normative phase.

+NOTE 3: The geographic area control needs to be further synched with MBSR broadcasted TA in other KIs in normative phase.

-NOTE 2: Control of the MBSR access to the serving network is based on normal mobility restriction management based on subscription data form MBSR (i.e. IAB-UE).
+NOTE 4: Control of the MBSR access to the serving network is based on normal mobility restriction management based on subscription data form MBSR (i.e. IAB-UE).